Haxxnet/Invoke-DCSync/README.md

 **Q**: The computer on which the PowerShell script shall run uses a company proxy that blocks the GitHub domain.
 How can I run the script?

 **A**: You can host the scripts on a different domain under your control, which is not blacklisted.
 Alternatively, see the above Q&A to run the script locally.
 Note that you likely have to download or copy PowerView, Invoke-Mimikatz and ADRecon manually onto disk.

+---

+**Q**: Do I have to conduct some form of cleanup after the script was run?
+**A**: You may want to restart the computer from which the script was run to clear memory (RAM).
+Other from that, just ensure that the exported data is treated as very sensitive and stored securely.